Projected random forests and conformal prediction of circular data: Conformity score for circular predictions

-Informally, the calibration sample conformity scores assess the out-of-sample predictive capacity of the model $\hat{\mu}$, and the distributional symmetry implied by the data exchangeability assumption transfers this assessment to the future observables, for which we become able to construct prediction sets with coverage guarantees without additional assumptions.
-The presence of the variability model $\hat{\sigma}$ in the conformity score denominator yields prediction sets with variable arc length for a batch of future observables, making the conformalization procedure more adaptable to the values of the explanatory variables \cite{papadopoulos2002,lei2018}.
+The presence of the variability model $\hat{\sigma}$ in the conformity score denominator yields prediction sets with variable arc length for a batch of future observables, making the conformalization procedure more adaptable to the values of the features \cite{papadopoulos2002} and helping with issues of conditional coverage as discussed at the end of Section \ref{sec:experiments}.

-Briefly described, the classical split conformal prediction argument \cite{papadopoulos2002} proceeds as follows.
-Together, the data exchangeability assumption and the definition of the conformity score $R_i$ imply that the vector of conformity scores $(R_1,\dots,R_n,R_{n+1})$ is exchangeable.
-Using the standard order statistics notation and considering that we may have ties among the conformity scores, it follows that at least $k$ of the $R_i$'s are less than or equal to $R_{(k)}$, for $i,k=1,\dots,n+1$; a fact that can be expressed in terms of indicator functions as $\sum_{i=1}^{n+1} I_{\{R_i\leq R_{(k)}\}}\geq k$, for $k=1,\dots,n+1$.
-Taking expectations and noting that, by exchangeability, the probability $P(R_i\leq R_{(k)})$ is the same for every $i,k=1,\dots,n,n+1$, it follows that